SAP-samples/btp-dc-samples/docs/joulemobilestart/2_Prepare/Prerequisites.md

 - Joule instance connected to business systems
 - SAP Cloud Identity Services

 ## SAP Build Work Zone, Standard Edition – Foundation plan
 ### Pre-requisites:

-- If you have Joule instance, make sure to have Work zone as a part of it.
+- If you have Joule instance, make sure to have Work Zone as a part of it.

 - If Joule instance is not there, please follow the steps given <a href="https://discovery-center.cloud.sap/missiondetail/4538/4826/?tab=projectboard">here</a>.

-- When setting up the booster, choose **SAP Build Work Zone, standard edition**(for Select Integration & capabilities step).
+- When setting up the booster, choose **SAP Build Work Zone, standard edition**(Select Integration & capabilities).

 - If you skipped this, go to the SAP Business Technology Platform dashboard, locate **Systems**, select **Formations**, search for the formation name, and add the **SAP Build Work Zone, standard edition** to the subaccount.